How is a slow heartbeat treated?

 Depending on your situation, a pacemaker may:

 - Replace S-A node signals that are delayed or get lost on the pathway between the upper and lower heart chambers

-- Help maintain a normal timing sequence between the upper and lower heart chambers
+- Help maintain a normal timing between the upper and lower heart chambers

-- Enable the lower chambers of the heart to contract at an adequate rate
+- Allow the lower chambers of the heart to contract at an adequate rate